Georgette-Lumbe/afya_centre/README.md

     * Bugs to load the workspace
     * Bugs to upload video and images

+10. The developer met an issue for putting text on the coaches pictures to the small screens devices.

 # Technologies used

 ## Main Languages Used